lac-dcc/merlin/README.md

 Building LLVM on your computer may be troublesome.
 To make things easier, we have made a Docker image with all Merlin's dependencies that is available [here](./docker/).

 ## Running
 To run the instrumentation,  access the script `merlin/instrumentation/scripts/run.sh` and set the variable `LLVM_BUILD_DIR` to the directory where LLVM is built on your computer.
-Then, in the `merlin/instrumentation` directory, execute the script by running `scripts/run.sh input_file output_file_name target_function ignore_non_newton measure_time`. `input_file` is the directory for the file you want to instrument, `output_file_name` is just the name for the output file, `target_function` is the name of the function to be instrumented, `ignore_non_newton` and `measure_time` are boolean parameters that determine, respectively, whether non-Newton programs should be ignored and if Merlin should output its execution time.
+Then, in the `merlin/instrumentation` directory, execute the script by running `scripts/run.sh input_file output_file_name target_function`. `input_file` is the directory for the file you want to instrument, `output_file_name` is just the name for the output file, and `target_function` is the name of the function to be instrumented.
+There are additional optional arguments that can be seen in the script's documentation.
 After running the instrumentation, the instrumented program will be available in the `output` folder.

 ## Simplified Execution
 Consider the following Matrix Multiplication implementation: